Azure/azure-sdk-tools/tools/asset-sync/README.md

 ## How the test-proxy can ease transition of external recordings

-With language-specific record/playback sollutions, there must be an abstraction layer that retrieves the recording files from an expected `recordings` folder.
+With language-specific record/playback solutions, there must be an abstraction layer that retrieves the recording files from an expected `recordings` folder.
 Where these default locations are is usually predicated on the tech being used.
 It's not super terrible, but custom save/load would need to be implemented for each recording stack, with varying degrees of complexity depending on how opinionated a given framework is.

 Contrast this with the the test-proxy, which starts with a **storage context**.
 This context is then used when **saving** and **loading** a recording file.